Supply Market Analysis - Example Questions

 • Ability to accept cXML purchase orders and / or invoices

-• Use of PCS-Tender for tendering and potential e-Auctions
+• Use of PCS-Tender for tendering and potential eAuctions

 • The market capability to support/work with a Dynamic Purchasing System (DPS).
-This is particularly important where the market has a number of SME’s, Third Sector potential suppliers or Supported Businesses who may be able to meet the need of the Contract.
+This is particularly important where the market has a number of SME’s, third sector potential suppliers or supported businesses who may be able to meet the need of the contract.
 This is because it offers an easier, more cost effective route for many of them to participate in the procurement exercise.